Panchal-Ashish/Important-ML-Concepts/Decision Tree/readme.txt

-Please read the .docx file for the description of decision trees.
+Please read the Decision tree.docx file for the description of decision trees.